Thursday, March 15, 2018

 Human Society and Mental Illnesses

-Throughout the human history mental illnesses were considered as demonic possession or the presence of evil spirit.
-In the Medieval Europe psychiatric patients were burned at the stake accusing them as the agents of Satan.
-In 1247 London’s Bethlem asylum was found and the term “bedlam” became associated with chaos, confusion, and poor treatment, which reflected the general attitude toward mental illness.
+Throughout human history, mental illnesses were considered as demonic possession or the presence of evil spirits.
+In medieval Europe, psychiatric patients were burned at the stake, accused of being the agents of Satan.
+In 1247, London’s Bethlem asylum was founded, and the term “bedlam” became associated with chaos, confusion, and poor treatment, which reflected the general attitude toward mental illness.
 The mentally ill received harsh treatments.
-The 17th century English physician Thomas Willis declared that: “discipline, threats, fetters, and blows are needed as much as medical treatment for the mentally ill.
+The 17th-century English physician Thomas Willis declared that “discipline, threats, fetters, and blows are needed as much as medical treatment for the mentally ill.

 Humane Way of Treating the Mentally Ill

-Dr. Philippe Pinel – one of the founders of modern psychiatry introduced humane way of treating the mentally ill patients in Europe.
-In 1793 he was appointed the director of the BicƒÆ’†’ªtre Insane Asylum and took numerous revolutionary decisions.
+Dr. Philippe Pinel—one of the founders of modern psychiatry—introduced a humane way of treating mentally ill patients in Europe.
+In 1793 he was appointed the director of the Bicêtre Insane Asylum and took numerous revolutionary decisions.
 He unchained the mental patients and stopped ill treatments.
 Dr. Pinel treated the patient as well as his surrounding environment.
-His innovations in treating mentally ill patients are still used by the modern psychiatry.
+His innovations in treating mentally ill patients are still used by modern psychiatry.

 King Buddhadasa’s Approach to the Mentally Ill

-Many centuries before Dr. Philippe Pinel the King Buddhadasa of Sri Lanka (398 AD) treated psychiatric patients with compassion.
-He was a prominent physician, surgeon as well as a psychotherapist.
-According to the history once an insane individual insulted the King Buddhadasa in front of royal gathering Instead of punishing him the King treated his mental illness successfully.
-The King Buddhadasa used herbals, empathetic words and healthy community atmosphere to treat the mentally ill.
+Many centuries before Dr. Philippe Pinel, the King Buddhadasa of Sri Lanka (398 AD) treated psychiatric patients with compassion.
+He was a prominent physician and surgeon as well as a psychotherapist.
+According to the history, once an insane individual insulted the king, Buddhadasa, in front of a royal gathering.
+Instead of punishing him, the king treated his mental illness successfully.
+The King Buddhadasa used herbals, empathetic words, and a healthy community atmosphere to treat the mentally ill.

 Institutionalization of Psychiatric Patients

 Institutions for the mentally ill were established beginning in the 14th century.
-Institutionalization is a deliberate process whereby a person entering the institution is reprogrammed to accept and conform to strict controls that enables the institution to manage a large number of people with a minimum of necessary staff.
-Until the end of 1960 s Institutionalization was considered as the viable option to treat psychiatric patients.
-In these institutions psychiatric patients were often subjected to humiliations and maltreatment.
-Prolonged years of Institutionalization diminished thesocial and life skills of the patients.
-This condition was identified as Institutionalization Syndrome which had the features of loss of independence, loss of self-confidence, erosion of desire and skills for social interaction, excessive reliance on institutions and fear of authority.
+Institutionalization is a deliberate process whereby a person entering the institution is reprogrammed to accept and conform to strict controls that enable the institution to manage a large number of people with a minimum of necessary staff.
+Until the end of the 1960s, institutionalization was considered the viable option to treat psychiatric patients.
+In these institutions, psychiatric patients were often subjected to humiliations and maltreatment.
+Prolonged years of institutionalization diminished the social and life skills of the patients.
+This condition was identified as institutionalization syndrome, which had the features of loss of independence, loss of self-confidence, erosion of desire and skills for social interaction, excessive reliance on institutions, and fear of authority.

 The movie Girl Interrupted recounts the true personal story of the writer Susanna Kaysen’s account of her 18-month stay at a mental hospital in the 1960s.
-Diagnosed with Borderline personality disorder Susanna was institutionalized against her will.
-She questions the doctors the validity of her diagnosis and to what degree it could be applied universally to anyone showing nonconformist behavior.
-Deinstitualization or the removal of mentally ill occurred in late 1960 s and treating the mantel patients within the community began after the deinstitutionalization process.
+Diagnosed with borderline personality disorder, Susanna was institutionalized against her will.
+She questions the doctors about the validity of her diagnosis and to what degree it could be applied universally to anyone showing nonconformist behavior.
+Deinstitutionalization, or the removal of the mentally ill, occurred in the late 1960s, and treating the mental patients within the community began after the deinstitutionalization process.

 Community Psychiatry and the Neelammahara Model

-Under the Community mental health services mentally ill are treated in a domiciliary setting, instead of psychiatric hospitals or institutions.
-This mode has been adopted and successfully maintained in Australia, UK , Belgium and many other Western countries.
-This model of community mental health services were available in Sri Lanka some 300 years ago in a village named Neelammahara.
+Under the community mental health services, the mentally ill are treated in a domiciliary setting instead of psychiatric hospitals or institutions.
+This mode has been adopted and successfully maintained in Australia, the UK, Belgium, and many other Western countries.
+This model of community mental health services was available in Sri Lanka some 300 years ago in a village named Neelammahara.
+Neelammahara was prominent for Ayurvedic psychiatry, and this model allowed psychiatric patients to live in the community and obtain treatment.

-The Anti-psychiatry Movement which was formed in 1960 questioned the fundamental assumptions and practices of psychiatry.
-Foucalt pointed out that the specific definitions of, or criteria for, hundreds of current psychiatric diagnoses or disorders are vague and arbitrary, leaving too much room for opinions and interpretations to meet basic scientific standards.
-In addition inappropriate and overuse of medical concepts and tools to understand the mind and society, including the miscategorization of normal reactions to extreme situations as psychiatric disorders.
-Hence Foucalt emphasized that prevailing psychiatric treatments are ultimately far more damaging than helpful to patients.
+The anti-psychiatry movement, which was formed in 1960, questioned the fundamental assumptions and practices of psychiatry.
+Foucault pointed out that the specific definitions of, or criteria for, hundreds of current psychiatric diagnoses or disorders are vague and arbitrary, leaving too much room for opinions and interpretations to meet basic scientific standards.
+In addition, there is the inappropriate and overuse of medical concepts and tools to understand the mind and society, including the miscategorization of normal reactions to extreme situations as psychiatric disorders.
+Hence, Foucault emphasized that prevailing psychiatric treatments are ultimately far more damaging than helpful to patients.

 The Ambiguity of Psychiatric Diagnoses

-The popular move One Flew over the Cuckoo’s Nest made a colossal impact on the ambiguity of psychiatric diagnoses.
-According to the movie Randle McMurphy charged with statutory rape, decides to avoid the prison by willfully presenting the psychiatric symptoms.
-In the mental institution he was given ECT (Electroconvulsive therapy)and eventually forced to undergo Lobotomy (a surgical procedure consists of cutting the connections to and from the prefrontal cortex the anterior part of the frontal lobes of the brain).
+The popular movie One Flew over the Cuckoo’s Nest made a colossal impact on the ambiguity of psychiatric diagnoses.
+According to the movie, Randle McMurphy, charged with statutory rape, decides to avoid the prison by willfully presenting the psychiatric symptoms.
+In the mental institution he was given ECT (electroconvulsive therapy) and eventually forced to undergo lobotomy (a surgical procedure that consists of cutting the connections to and from the prefrontal cortex, the anterior part of the frontal lobes of the brain).

 On Being Sane in Insane Places